ni3ol/recipe-app/README.md

 - Ingredients can belong to a recipe and have a quantity and measurement.
 - I can see what ingredients we have in the pantry/fridge.
 - I can see what ingredients we are missing to make a specific meal.

+## Querying Recipes

+- I can see all the meals we can make with the ingredients in the house
+- I can query a specific meal and see whether we can make it (and if not, what we are missing).

 ## Shopping